google/applied-computing-series/ac1/_sources/sql/selecting.rst

    LIMIT
      10

-However, maybe you want a very high level analysis of your data, and you just want to see the number of rows in your dataset.
+However, maybe you just want to see the number of rows in your dataset rather than individual data points.
 Similar to the ``COUNT`` function in Sheets, you can use ``COUNT(*)``.
+Recall that ``*`` means all, so this function counts the total number of rows.
 This is show in the code block below.

 .. activecode:: bikeshare_count_star